Barber Say syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 ectropion) and a large mouth (macrostomia).
 It has been described in less than 20 patients in the medical literature.
 Barber Say syndrome has a variable presentation, with reports of both mild and severe cases.
 Inheritance has been debated, with qualities suggestive of autosomal dominant and autosomal recessive.
-The underlying cause has not yet been determined.
+A recent study suggests that at least some cases of Barber Say syndrome are caused by dominant mutations in the TWIST2 gene.
 Treatment remains a challenge for both patients and doctors, and requires a multidisciplinary approach.Barber Say syndrome is a very rare condition characterized by the association of excessive hair growth (hypertrichosis), papery thin and fragile (atrophic) skin, outward turned eyelids (

 On this page